 Children who experience early childhood trauma, abuse or neglect are at risk of not developing properly, which can have lasting effects on many areas of their health in the future - as the American Academy of Paediatrics details.
-One such is mental health, where children are at risk of developing profound and long-lasting mental health problems into adulthood, such as ‘complex PTSD’.
+One such area is their mental health, where children are at risk of developing profound and long-lasting mental health problems into adulthood, such as complex PTSD (CPTSD).

-Complex PTSD (also known as C-PTSD) is very similar to PTSD in that it is a type of anxiety disorder that's related to a traumatic event that has occured in your past.
+CPTSD is very similar to PTSD in that it's a type of anxiety disorder that's related to a traumatic event that has occurred in your past.
 This event is the trigger of a variety of PTSD symptoms such as reliving the trauma in nightmares and severe levels of anger, anxiety and guilt.

-The risk of developing complex PTSD is greater if trauma or abuse is repetitive and prolonged, involves harm or abandonment by caregivers and if it occurs at a developmentally vulnerable age such as early childhood or adolescence, which are critical periods of brain development.
+The risk of developing CPTSD is greater if the trauma or abuse is repetitive and prolonged, involves harm or abandonment by caregivers and if it occurs at a developmentally vulnerable age such as early childhood or adolescence, which are critical periods of brain development.

-C-PTSD differs from PTSD in one significant way which is more typically associated with a single traumatic incident or set of traumatic events.
+CPTSD differs from PTSD in one significant way, which is that the latter is more typically associated with a single traumatic incident or set of traumatic events.

 PTSD in childhood affects the development of your brain at a crucial time in your life.
 The amygdala, part of the limbic system, is the brain’s ‘smoke detector’ and emotional memory centre.
 The amygdala is triggered if it senses any kind of threat or danger and causes the brain stem to react instinctively and activate the fight, flight or freeze response.
 This causes an increase in heart rate, breathing rate and muscle tension.